 In order for leaders to find the answers that will empower others to do their job, they need to:

-Big picture thinking means strategic thinking.
+Big-picture thinking means strategic thinking.
 Brand strategy and business strategy are all about seeing the whole picture.
-Considering things in a silo never creates impactful strategy.
-And often leaders get hung up on tactical details that stall powerful, strategic thinking.
-Although it’s important to occasionally check validity by considering your thinking on a micro level – ‘how actually would you implement this?’, it’s important to think big.
+Considering things in a silo never creates an impactful strategy.
+And often, leaders get hung up on tactical details that stall powerful, strategic thinking.
+Although it’s important to occasionally check validity by considering your thinking on a micro level—how actually would you implement this?—it’s important to think big.

-Often seeing the whole picture requires widening your perspective.
-It’s not just about what the c-suite has to say.
+Often, seeing the whole picture requires widening your perspective.
+It’s not just about what the C-suite has to say.
 Everyone should have a voice.
 Listening is key here.
 Alignment demands good listening.
-Hear everyone within your company the chance to have a voice and even consider involving an outside perspective that might help put it all into context, identify gaps, and change the conversation.
+Give everyone within your company the chance to have a voice and even consider involving an outside perspective that might help put it all into context, identify gaps, and change the conversation.

 In the end, every leader is responsible for driving their business into the future.
-And there must always be something worth moving towards.
-A clear vision increase employee productively and commitment.
-And being clear about what that future could holds has the power to fuel innovation and empower the people most important to making your vision a reality.
-It’s easy to feel caught up in the present – stuck in today and unable to think towards tomorrow.
+And there must always be something worth moving toward.
+A clear vision increases employee productivity and commitment.
+And being clear about what that future could hold has the power to fuel innovation and empower the people most important to making your vision a reality.
+It’s easy to feel caught up in the present, stuck in today, and unable to think toward tomorrow.
 But being a leader is all about the ability to look forward.
-Then you go back, and rally the things today that will make that possible.
+Then you go back and rally the troops who will make that possible.

 If you want your business to succeed, you must focus on the big picture.
 And a clear and acted-upon purpose that comes to life through consistent behavior is a requirement for brands today.
 So, take the time and dedicate the resources to taking a macro approach to your brand and business.
 Be a leader, not a micromanager.
 Think big and reap the benefits.